This page contains usage quota and limits that apply when using Cloud Run.

 |Identity token||Maximum number of unique identity token generated||50||No||per container instance per second|

-1 This quota controls the maximum value that can be picked for the maximum instance attribute of a revision.
-However, the quota is regional: once it is granted in a given region, all revisions in that region can go up to the granted limit.
+It controls the maximum value that can be picked for the maximum instance attribute of a revision.
+Once it is granted in a given region, all revisions in that region can go up to the granted limit.

 Cloud Run Admin API rate Limits